 - Eat with presence: Most of the time I eat while reading something—a magazine, my phone, emails, manuscripts…My mind and digestion do double duty because I tell myself I’m just too busy to take 15 minutes to chew and swallow a bowl of food.
 Of course mealtimes on any vacation lack that need to “keep up,” but I admit that I got a bit too used to leisurely meals to completely let it go back home.
 I may not have an hour for every meal or a beautiful mountain view beside my table, but I can take a moment to honor the source of my food—the plant life as well as the people who worked together to bring it to me, including myself who prepared it.
 In acknowledging the interconnectedness of our food supply while we eat, we are able to more fully digest what went into it, on a biological and spiritual level.

 - Sustainability: One third of all the food produced for people around the world ultimately gets trashed—a huge waste of resources, time, and human capital.
 This is partly a biproduct of our convenience mentality; because food is so readily available, it seems more disposable than it did decades ago or in different parts of the world.
 Costa Rica isn’t lacking in abundance of food, but the people there still practice a highly sustainable lifestyle.
-The country is, in fact, the first in the whole world to be 100% carbon neutral!
+The country will be, in fact, the first in the whole world to be 100% carbon neutral by 2021!
 We saw that first-hand in our meals, where ingredients from one dish (if there were leftovers, that is) would show up in another, but wholly transformed: Italian-style polenta rounds at dinner returned in sweet and sticky breakfast bars, leftover tamarind and papaya water became the star of a vegan carrot cake bread, and hearts of palm first decorated a light salad before being rolled up in vegan sushi.

 - Honor change: Heading to the retreat, I admit I was a bit nervous because I’d been dealing with a sensitive stomach for several weeks.
 Trying desperately to achieve relief, I followed a strict Ayurvedic diet for my dosha involving warming, sweet, grounding foods.
 It helped, but I wasn’t cured—something else was aggravating me other than my food.
 On the first morning when a platter of papaya and pineapple was presented, I panicked: these fruits weren’t at all good for me, how would I eat the next six days…?
 Eventually, I let go and just went with the flow—and my body responded beautifully.
 Eating according to the seasons keeps us in harmony with the earth, which sometimes means choosing foods you normally wouldn’t (like tropical fruits) or choosing to not buy things that are local (like blueberries in January in the northeast).
 When I let go of my idea that I had to eat a certain way and embraced my environment, there were no more internal obstacles to health.
 That kind of adaptability is key to veganism’s success in the 21st century, for without it we’d not be able to see beyond the traditional meals and foods we Americans were perhaps raised with.